FreeCAD/FreeCAD-documentation/wiki/Package_Metadata.md

 REQUIRED

-The date of the last update, in the format YYYY-MM-DD or YYYY.MM.DD.
+The date of the current version, in the format YYYY-MM-DD or YYYY.MM.DD.

 ###